Home » Dietary Supplements » Vitamins

 • Depression and insomnia can be caused by thiamin deficiency

-• Some suggest Sudden Infant Death Syndrome may also be caused by insufficient levels of this vitamin
+• Some studies suggest Sudden Infant Death Syndrome may also be caused by insufficient levels of this vitamin

 The role of thiamin, otherwise known as vitamin B1 in carbohydrate metabolism has long been established.
 That vitamin B1 plays a critical role in the metabolism of energy is widely recognized in research circles.
 It is a water soluble vitamin and passes through the body daily thus necessitating daily intakes.
 The presence of vitamin B1 enables the body to utilize carbohydrates for energy and it is also useful in metabolizing amino acids.
 Scientific studies have shown that a vitamin B1 deficiency causes a corresponding decline in the absorption rate of glucose in the alimentary canal.
 The following discussion focuses on the uses of vitamin B1 and health disorders caused by a deficiency of the same.